Assistant Professor: Aerospace Engineering

 The College of Engineering is the fastest growing of SDSU’s seven Colleges.
 A newly built state-of-the-art Engineering and Interdisciplinary Sciences Complex has significantly expanded and enhanced facilities in the College with over 95,000 square feet of new space added for research and teaching needs.
 The city of San Diego enjoys a renowned mild climate year-round and is a family-friendly urban environment.
 The metropolitan area is the hub of several leading industries, including major defense contractors and aerospace companies.
 San Diego and Southern California offer exceptional opportunities for research partnerships with the extensive local aerospace industry.
 For additional information about the department and the university, please visit http://aerospace.sdsu.edu and http://www.sdsu.edu.

-SDSU is especially seeking applicants who (a) are engaged in service with underrepresented populations in engineering, (b) demonstrate knowledge of barriers for underrepresented students and faculty in higher education, (c) have experience or demonstrated commitment to teaching and mentoring underrepresented students, (d) integrate understanding of underrepresented populations and communities into research, (e) extend knowledge of how to achieve scholarly success as a member of an underrepresented group, (f) are committed to research that engages underrepresented communities, (g) show expertise in cross-cultural communication and collaboration, and/or (h) have research interests that contribute to diversity and equal opportunity in higher education.
-Candidates who meet two or more of these criteria will be given special consideration.
-Please indicate clearly in your application materials how you meet them.
+We are seeking applicants with demonstrated experience in and/or commitment to teaching and working effectively with individuals from diverse backgrounds and members of underrepresented groups.
+Candidates must satisfy two or more of the eight Building on Inclusive Excellence (BIE) criteria.
+Candidates that meet BIE criteria: (a) are committed to engaging in service with underrepresented populations within the discipline, (b) have demonstrated knowledge of barriers for underrepresented students and faculty within the discipline, (c) have experience or have demonstrated commitment to teaching and mentoring underrepresented students, (d) have experience or have demonstrated commitment to integrating understanding of underrepresented populations and communities into research, (e) have experience in or have demonstrated commitment to extending knowledge of opportunities and challenges in achieving artistic/scholarly success to members of an underrepresented group, (f) have experience in or have demonstrated commitment to research that engages underrepresented communities, (g) have expertise or demonstrated commitment to developing expertise in cross-cultural communication and collaboration, and/or (h) have research interests that contribute to diversity and equal opportunity in higher education.
+Please indicate in your cover letter how you meet at least two or more of these criteria.

 The person holding this position is considered a “mandated reporter” under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.